 You see, on appeal, my co-defendants’ case (which, as we were tried together concerned the same trial issues) was reversed and remanded for ‘prosecutorial misconduct/improper vouching’.
 Specifically, the Eleventh Circuit held that the prosecutor had improperly vouched for a government witness who had perjured himself at trial.

 And today, 29 years later, because of my foolish escape, which subjected my appeal to the Fugitive Disentitlement Doctrine, causing it to be dismissed without any review, while these (numerous) co-defendant’s have all been released and are free, I remain in custody.

 Since my ‘unconstitutional’ conviction, and throughout these past 29 years, I have diligently sought justice in the courts.
 But because my direct appeal was dismissed, each of these attempts have been barred by the ‘procedural default’ stemming from that dismissal.
 And now, as a result, a commutation of my sentence is my last and only hope.

 Mr. President, over these past 29 years of my imprisonment I have lost my dear Mother, my older Sister and Brother.
 My two children, Khara and Jason, are now adults with five beautiful grandkids between them.
 I have many dear friends, and even a couple of retired DEA Agents who support me – the case agent who arrested me back in 1989, Ed Odom, and another agent named Kevin Petterson who has since become instrumental in my goal to win back my freedom.
 These friends and federal agents have been loyal supporters and all believe, after nearly thirty years, that I should be reunited with my kids and their beautiful families.

 Mr. President, I will close here by saying that if you give me this second chance, the freedom to spend the remaining years of my life with my beloved children and grandchildren, I promise you Sir, that you will never regret it.

-Richard J. Lynn
+Thank You, Richard J. Lynn